Romano Crivici : Represented Artist

 Artist website: http://www.crivici.com

-To these ends Crivici founded both the Elektra String Quartet and the Inner Voice as two disciplined and flexible ensembles that could work within many cross cultural art-forms and give voice to his musical visions, as well as commission and perform works by various Australian composers.
+To these ends Crivici founded both the Elektra String Quartet and the Elektra Collektive as two disciplined and flexible ensembles that work within many cross cultural art forms and give voice to his musical visions, as well as commission and perform works by various Australian composers.

 Crivici, a former member of the Sydney Symphony Orchestra and the New England String Quartet (violin) has also worked widely as a pianist, repetiteur and conductor.
-He is now engaged in a process of furthering his understanding of art and culture through the formal study of Anthropology at the University of Sydney.
+He completed a Master's in Music (conducting) and Diploma in Social Science (anthropology) at the University of Sydney.